citygml4j/ade-xjc/README.md

     % ant dist

 This will create a folder `ade-xjc-<version>` containing the `ade-xjc.jar` executable and the following subfolders:
+* `jaxb-plugins` -- optional JAXB plugins that can be used in the schema compilation
 * `lib` -- mandatory dependencies of ade-xjc
 * `license` -- license information
 * `sample` -- a sample CityGML ADE that you may use for testing